massacresIV/PF1EE/docs/srd/classes/core/champion/champion.md

 The smite effect remains until the target is dead or the Champion rests and regains the use of this ability.
 At 4th level, and every three levels thereafter, the Champion can smite one additional time per day, to a maximum of seven times per day at 19th level.

-## Champion’s Touch (Su)
+## Fervor (Su)
-At 2nd level, a Champion’s touch becomes infused with energy, allowing her to heal or harm depending on the energy type and creature targeted.
-Each day she can use this ability a number of times equal to 1/2 her Champion level plus her Charisma modifier.
-By expending one use of this ability, a good Champion (or one who worships a good deity) can touch a creature to heal it of 1d6 hit points of damage for every two Champion levels she possesses.
-Using this ability is a Standard Action (unless the Champion targets herself, in which case it’s a swift action).

-Alternatively, Champion can use this ability to harm an undead creature, dealing the same amount of damage he would otherwise heal with a melee touch attack.
-Using Champion’s Touch in this way is a standard action that provokes an attack of opportunity.
+At 2nd level, a Champion can draw upon the power of her faith to heal wounds or harm foes.
+She can also use this ability to quickly cast spells that aid in her struggles.
+This ability can be used a number of times per day equal to 1/2 her Champion level + her Charisma modifier.
+By expending one use of this ability, a good Champion (or one who worships a good deity) can touch a creature to heal it of 1d6 points of damage for every two Champion levels she possesses. (to a maximum of 10d6 at 20th level).
+Using this ability is a standard action (unless the Champion targets himself, in which case it’s a Swift Action).
+Alternatively, the Champion can use this ability to harm an undead creature, dealing the same amount of damage she would otherwise heal with a melee touch attack.
+Using fervor in this way is a standard action that provokes an attack of opportunity.
 Undead do not receive a saving throw against this damage.
 This counts as positive energy.

 An evil Champion (or one who worships an evil deity) can use this ability to instead deal damage to living creatures with a melee touch attack and heal undead creatures with a touch.
 This counts as negative energy.

-A Champion who is neither good nor evil and whose deity is neither good nor evil must choose to either use this ability as a good Champion or an evil Champion.
-Once the Champion makes this choice, it cannot be reversed.
-This choice also determines whether the Champion channels positive or negative energy (see channel energy).
+A neutral Champion who worships a neutral deity (or one who is not devoted to a particular deity) uses this ability as a good Champion if he chose to spontaneously cast cure spells or as an evil Champion if he chose to spontaneously cast inflict spells.

+As a swift action, a Champion can expend one use of this ability to cast any one Champion spell she has prepared with a casting time of 1 round or shorter.
+When cast in this way, the spell can target only the Champion, even if it could normally affect other or multiple targets.
+Spells cast in this way ignore somatic components and do not provoke attacks of opportunity.
+The Champion does not need to have a free hand to cast a spell in this way.

 :::info[Changes]
-This ability is otherwise treated as Lay on Hands or Touch of Corruption for the purpose of feats, prerequisites and archetypes.
+Added Swift Action spellcasting.
 :::

-## Infused Touch
+## Zeal
-At 3rd level, and every three levels thereafter, a Champion’s Touch becomes infused with extra divine properties known as Mercies and Cruelties.
+At 3rd level, and every three levels thereafter, her zeal causes her Fervor ability to become infused with extra divine properties known as Mercies and Cruelties.

 ### Mercy (Su)
-Whenever the Champion uses her Champion’s Touch to heal damage to one target, the target also receives the additional effects from all of the mercies possessed by the Champion.
+Whenever the Champion uses Fervor to heal damage to one target, the target also receives the additional effects from all of the mercies possessed by the Champion.
 A Mercy can remove a condition caused by a curse, disease, or poison without curing the affliction.
 Such conditions return after 1 hour unless the mercy actually removes the affliction that causes the condition.

 At 3rd level, the Champion can select from the following initial mercies;

 - **Deceived:** The target can immediately attempt a new saving throw to disbelieve any ongoing illusions that it failed to disbelieve within the last minute.
 - **Fatigued:** The target is no longer fatigued.
-- **Riled:** Champion’s Touch also acts as calm emotions, but only for the purpose of suppressing morale bonuses (such as from the rage spell) and emotion effects that aren’t fear effects.
+- **Riled:** Fervor also acts as calm emotions, but only for the purpose of suppressing morale bonuses (such as from the rage spell) and emotion effects that aren’t fear effects.
 Use the Champion’s level as the caster level.
 - **Shaken:** The target is no longer shaken.
 - **Sickened:** The target is no longer sickened.

 At 6th level, a Champion adds the following mercies to the list of those that can be selected;

 - **Dazed:** The target is no longer dazed.
-- **Diseased:** Champion’s Touch also acts as Remove Disease, using the Champion’s level as the caster level.
+- **Diseased:** Fervor also acts as Remove Disease, using the Champion’s level as the caster level.
 - **Enfeebled:** The Champion dispels any magical effects that are reducing one of the target’s ability scores (paladin’s choice).
-- **Haunted:** Champion’s Touch also acts as Protection from Evil, but only for the purpose of allowing a new saving throw against enchantment (charm) and enchantment (compulsion) effects, making the target immune to any attempts to possess or exercise mental control over the target, or preventing a life force from controlling the target (all as described in the second effect of protection from evil).
+- **Haunted:** Fervor also acts as Protection from Evil, but only for the purpose of allowing a new saving throw against enchantment (charm) and enchantment (compulsion) effects, making the target immune to any attempts to possess or exercise mental control over the target, or preventing a life force from controlling the target (all as described in the second effect of protection from evil).
 Use the Champion’s level as the caster level.
 - **Staggered:** The target is no longer staggered, unless the target is at exactly 0 hit points.
-- **Targeted:** Champion’s Touch also acts as sanctuary, using the Champion’s level as the caster level.
+- **Targeted:** Fervor also acts as sanctuary, using the Champion’s level as the caster level.
 The saving throw DC to negate this effect is equal to 10 + 1/2 the Champion’s level + the Champion’s Charisma modifier.

 At 9th level, a Champion adds the following mercies to the list of those that can be selected.

 - **Confused:** The target is no longer confused.
-- **Cursed:** Champion’s Touch also acts as Remove Curse, using the Champion’s level as the caster level.
+- **Cursed:** Fervor also acts as Remove Curse, using the Champion’s level as the caster level.
 - **Exhausted:** The target is no longer exhausted.
 The Champion must have the fatigue mercy before selecting this mercy.
 - **Frightened:** The target is no longer frightened.
 The Champion must have the shaken mercy before selecting this mercy.
 - **Injured:** The target gains fast healing 3 for a number of rounds equal to 1/2 the Champion’s level.
 - **Nauseated:** The target is no longer nauseated.
 The Champion must have the sickened mercy before selecting this mercy.
-- **Poisoned:** Champion’s Touch also acts as Neutralize Poison, using the Champion’s level as the caster level.
+- **Poisoned:** Fervor also acts as Neutralize Poison, using the Champion’s level as the caster level.
 - **Restorative:** The target heals 1d4 points of ability damage from a single ability score of the Champion’s choosing.
 The Champion must have the enfeebled mercy before selecting this mercy.

 At 12th level, a Champion adds the following mercies to the list of those that can be selected;

-- **Amputated:** Champion’s Touch also acts as Regenerate, but only for the purposes of regrowing severed body members, broken bones, and ruined organs.
+- **Amputated:** Fervor also acts as Regenerate, but only for the purposes of regrowing severed body members, broken bones, and ruined organs.
 The Champion must have the injured mercy before she can select this mercy.
 - **Blinded:** The target is no longer blinded.
 - **Deafened:** The target is no longer deafened.
-- **Ensorcelled:** Champion’s Touch also acts as dispel magic, using the Champion’s level as her caster level (maximum 20).
+- **Ensorcelled:** Fervor also acts as dispel magic, using the Champion’s level as her caster level (maximum 20).
 - **Paralyzed:** The target is no longer paralyzed.
-- **Petrified:** Champion’s Touch also acts as stone to flesh, but only for the purpose of removing the petrified condition from a creature.
+- **Petrified:** Fervor also acts as stone to flesh, but only for the purpose of removing the petrified condition from a creature.
 - **Stunned:** The target is no longer stunned.

 These abilities are cumulative.
-For example, a 12th-level Champion’s Touch ability heals 6d6 points of damage and might also cure Fatigued and Exhausted conditions as well as removing diseases and neutralizing poisons.
+For example, a 12th-level Champion’s Fervor ability heals 6d6 points of damage and might also cure Fatigued and Exhausted conditions as well as removing diseases and neutralizing poisons.
 Once a Mercy is chosen, it can’t be changed.

 ### Cruelty (Su)
-Whenever the Champion uses her Champion’s Touch to deal damage to one target, the target also receives the additional effect from one of the cruelties possessed by the Champion.
+Whenever the Champion uses Fervor to deal damage to one target, the target also receives the additional effect from one of the cruelties possessed by the Champion.
 This choice is made when the touch is used.
 The target receives a Fortitude save to avoid this cruelty.
 If the save is successful, the target takes the damage as normal, but not the effects of the cruelty.
 The DC of this save is equal to 10 + 1/2 the Champion’s level + the Champion’s Charisma modifier.

 At 3rd level, the Champion can select from the following initial cruelties;